Rafael Durán (footballer)

-Rafael Durán Martínez (/es-419/; born 20 August 1997) is a Mexican professional footballer who plays as an attacking midfielder for Macarthur FC.
+Rafael Durán Martínez (/es-419/; born 20 August 1997) is a Mexican professional footballer who plays as a forward for Wellington Phoenix in the A-League Men.

 Club career

 Tigres UANL

 Durán would make his professional debut during an Apertura 2017 Copa MX group stage match against Cruz Azul, coming in as a substitute at the 61st minute.
 The game tied 1–1.
 He would score his first goal with Tigres on 21 October 2018 in a league match against Club Universidad Nacional, scoring turning the score in favor of Tigres 2–1 but eventually tying 3–3.

+Wellington Phoenix

+On 18 August 2026, of the A-League Men signed Durán on a two-year contract.